autoplot/documentation/javadoc/org/das2/qds/ConstantDataSet.md

+# org.das2.qds.ConstantDataSet

-# org.das2.qds.ConstantDataSetefficient dataset that has no properties and one value.
-This can be used as a marker
- interface too, where the client can inspect the type and just get the valid value once.
+efficient dataset that has no properties and one value.
+This can be used as a marker interface too, where the client can inspect the type and just get the valid value once.
- See also ReplicateDataSet and TagGenDataSet ConstantDataSet( int len, double value ) create a rank 1 dataset of the given length.
+ See also ReplicateDataSet and TagGenDataSet

+# ConstantDataSet( int len, double value )
+create a rank 1 dataset of the given length.

 ***